-If the cause of S1 release is because of User I inactivity, Inter-RAT Redirection, the MME shall preserve the GBR bearers.
+If the cause of S1 release is because of User Inactivity, Inter-RAT Redirection or UE temporarily released, the MME shall preserve the GBR bearers.
 If the cause of S1 release is because of CS Fallback triggered, further details about bearer handling are described in TS 23.272 [58].
 Otherwise, e.g. Radio Connection With UE Lost, S1 signalling connection lost, eNodeB failure the MME shall trigger the MME Initiated Dedicated Bearer Deactivation procedure (clause 5.4.4.2) for the GBR bearer(s) of the UE after the S1 Release procedure is completed.

 NOTE 3: EPC does not support the GPRS preservation feature with setting the MBR for GBR bearers to zero.